 Salespeople are incentivized to hawk non-traded REITs, and so these REITs often charge a steep commission, which comes right out of your investment before you even begin to make any money.
 And because they’re non-traded, it’s often very difficult (nearly impossible) for investors to sell them if they have an urgent need for cash.
-Investors will receive an updated valuation on their investment only periodically, unlike with publicly traded stocks.
+Investors will receive an updated valuation on their investment only periodically, unlike publicly traded stocks.

-Finding lists of REITs
+How to find lists of REITs

 In addition, investors can find information on REITs that are registered with the SEC, including non-traded REITs and publicly traded REITs.
-Each of these REITs is required to file financial disclosures, so that investors and potential investors can see how the REIT is performing.
+Each of these REITs is required to file financial disclosures so that investors and potential investors can see how the REIT is performing.

 All filings can be found at the SEC’s EDGAR database, which is a searchable archive going back many years.

-You may already own some REITs and not even know it, especially if you own an index fund based on the Standard & Poor’s 500 index.
+You may already own some REITs and not even know it, especially if you own an index fund based on the Standard & Poor’s 500 stock index.

 “Keep in mind that real estate is about 3 percent of the S&P 500, so just by having that fund, you have exposure, but many people prefer a few percentage points more,” says Armstrong.